Stage Management

 Langston Hughes Festival of New Work

 The Langston Hughes Festival of New Work incorporates and advances the principles of the New Play Lab, bringing playwrights, directors, actors, dramaturgs, and stage managers together to work on a new play.
 The Festival embraces the significant artistic, technical, and managerial challenges of producing new plays in rotating repertory.
-The process is managed by students from the Theater Management and Technical Design and Production programs, and is presented to a public audience.
+The process is managed by students from the Theater Management and Technical Design and Production programs, and is presented by invitation only from members of the companies.

 Shakespeare Repertory Projects